 Coat sweet potatoes evenly with canola oil.
 On a rimmed baking sheet, roast sweet potatoes at 400° for 50 minutes, or until fork-tender.
 Remove from the oven and set aside until cool enough to handle.

 Transfer the flesh of the sweet potatoes to a large mixing bowl.
-Add eggs, butter, cream, vanilla, salt, allspice and cloves to the bowl as well.
+Add brown sugar, eggs, butter, cream, vanilla, salt, allspice, cloves, and cinnamon (if using) to the bowl as well.
 Using a handheld mixer on medium-low speed, or a sturdy whisk, beat the mixture until smooth and evenly combined.

 Transfer mixture to a casserole dish spread into an even layer, cover with foil, and bake for 35-40 minutes.

-Take casserole out of the oven and carefully place marshmallows across the top of the sweet potatoes in even rows.
+Take casserole out of the oven and add the marshmallows to the top.
 Apply gentle pressure to the top and press the marshmallows slightly into the filling.
 Add the pecans and bake for 10 minutes more, uncovered.

 Allow to set for 10-15 minutes before serving.